siliconvolley/RedRecord/README.md

 ## NOTE:

-- In `server/` directory, create a `secrets.py` file and add the following content,
+- In `server/` directory, create a `secrets.py` file and add your Gemini API Key,

 ```python
 GEMINI_API = '<YOUR_GEMINI_API_KEY>'